 How do I use them?

 You can choose which Visual Style to use from the Display Properties dialog, on the Appearance tab under the option “Windows and Buttons” however Windows XP ships with just two looks shown here.
 The first is “Windows XP Style” which is known as Luna, the other is “Windows Classic Style” which isn’t actually a VisualStyle…

 Microsoft decided during development that Windows XP would only allow you to choose themes that had been digitally signed by themselves.
 To date they have only shipped one other theme “Media Center Style” (known as Royale) that is actually part of Windows Media Center Edition but works happily in XP/2003 and provides a slightly glossier look than Luna:

 So how do I get unsigned Visual Styles working?

 Help is at hand with a number of tools to let you use unsigned themes.
 Free and simple to use is UXTheme which modifies Windows itself to remove this restriction leaving you to just dump the various theme directories and their contents into C:\WINDOWS\Resources\Themes.

 If you’d rather not fiddle with Windows you could also check out TGTSoft’s StyleXP or StarDock‘s WindowBlinds which come with their own user interface.
 WindowBlind’s can also theme many applications and areas that Microsoft’s built-in support can not handle.

 Where do I get more VisualStyles?

-There are a number of sites providing Visual Styles but my favourites are ThemeXP.Org and Neowin.Net the latter hosting my favourite theme, Watercolor 4.3.
+There are a number of sites providing Visual Styles but my favorites are ThemeXP.Org and Neowin.Net the latter hosting my favorite theme, Watercolor 4.3.
 The look is based on beta releases of Windows XP (code-named Whistler).